Samuel Douglass (politician): Young Republican Leaders group chat leak

 On October 14, 2025, Politico reported on racist and antisemitic statements made by Douglass and his wife Brianna in a text message group chat with fellow prominent members of Young Republicans groups in New York, Vermont, Arizona, and Kansas.
 Douglass was the only elected official in the group chat.
 The group chat contained messages praising Nazis, rape, and white supremacy, and speaking of the government's alleged efforts to suppress documents related to Jeffrey Epstein's sex crimes.
 In response to a member questioning whether a woman was Indian, Douglass wrote: "She just didn't bathe often."
 When Douglass described how a Jewish colleague may have made a procedural error about the number of Maryland delegates allowed at the national convention, Brianna replied: "I was about to say you're giving nationals to [sic] much credit and expecting the Jew to be honest."
-Douglass did not respond to requests for comment about the incident from Politico.
+Douglass did not respond to Politico requests for comment about the incident.

 Members of the Vermont Republican Party, including Governor Phil Scott, called on Douglass to resign, with Scott saying in a statement that his "vile, racist, bigoted, and antisemitic dialogue that has been reported is deeply disturbing".
 Scott also called for Douglass to leave the Republican Party.
 On October 15, Douglass was removed from his duties with the Vermont Republican Party "until the matter is resolved", according to chair of the Vermont Republican Party, Paul Dame.
 Later that day, "the executive committee of the Vermont Republican Party issued an additional statement late Wednesday, retracting Dame's statement and calling for Douglass' immediate resignation".
 Douglass announced his resignation on October 17, 2025.
 His resignation was supposed to go into effect on October 20, but as of October 21, he had still not officially resigned.
 He submitted his formal resignation on October 22.

 In his resignation announcement, he stated, "Offense was taken and people were hurt, so I will mend bridges to the best of my ability ...
 Since the story broke, I have reached out to the majority of my Jewish and BIPOC friends and colleagues to ensure that they can be honest and upfront with me, and I know that as a young person I have a duty to set a good example for others."
-Brianna Douglass has also resigned from her position as the Vermont Young Republican's national committee member.
+Brianna Douglass also resigned from her position as the Vermont Young Republican's national committee member.

+In February 2026, a story on the Vermont Legislature's school redistricting effort appeared under Douglass's byline on the Vermont Daily Chronicle, a conservative news website.
+According to publisher and editor Guy Page, Douglass began writing for the Chronicle on a per-story basis, with topics of future pieces to be determined.